 Instructions

-- Start by adding 4 tablespoons, then mix it all together.
-All ingredients should be lightly coated by the dressing.
+- Drizzle on the dressing.
+Start by adding 4 tablespoons and mix.
 If needed, add one additional tablespoon of dressing at a time to ensure even coating without oversaturating the salad.
+Toss to coat.

 - Feta pairs very well with this salad.
-Sprinkle desired amount on top just before serving.
-You may also choose to add a dash of ground pepper for added flavor.
+Sprinkle your desired amount on top just before serving.
+You may also choose to add a dash of ground pepper for added flavor as well.

 Janet C. says